 Key Takeaways from Marty Schwartz’s Trading Approach

-- Systematic Execution: Utilize automated trading systems to execute trades based on predefined rules, reducing the influence of emotions and enhancing consistency.
+- Systematic Execution: Utilize automated trading systems to execute trades to eliminate the behavioral friction of the manual sell button.

 Relevance of Short-Term Trading in Today’s Markets